 A best-in-class partner can help you plan, simplify and fine-tune your logistics and transportation model — and enable you to create an easily repeatable system.
 Choose a partner with end-to-end proficiencies that can deliver to your distribution center, your end customer or anywhere else across the globe.
-A successful relationship can make it possible for your organization to master inbound and outbound logistics, strategic procurement and sourcing, supplier selection and consolidation, transportation modes, freight, carrier negotiation and much more, while getting your systems performing at a high enough level that you don't need an individual to spend time monitoring them.
+A successful relationship can make it possible for your organization to master inbound and outbound logistics, strategic procurement and sourcing, supplier selection and consolidation, logistics planning, transportation modes, freight, carrier negotiation and much more, while getting your systems performing at a high enough level that you don't need an individual to spend time monitoring them.

 The bottom line is this: visibility into the product, package and the journey are a true test of your supply chain performance.
 It is essential to customer satisfaction and long-term business success.

 Download the Global Supply Chain Trends Report